MAYO, FLORIDA – Earlier this month, Ken Rogoff proposed the Federal Reserve adopt “deeply negative interest rates.” Maybe -5%.

 Tom’s response: I don’t know how long this cycle will take to play out.
 No one does.
 But I’ve mentally prepared for it to take five to 10 years.
 Things seem to be moving much quicker than that, but I don’t want feel frustration when the trade doesn’t get there immediately.
 I’m hoping it happens sooner… but I’m preparing for it to take a while.

-While another reader thanks Tom for his clarity on tanker stocks… Here was Tom’s response:
+While another reader thanks Tom for his clarity on tanker stocks, after one reader called Tom dishonest.
+Here was Tom’s response:

 Everything I wrote about oil tankers is still accurate.
 In fact the case has only gotten stronger.
 They reported earnings last week, and I can tell you they are earning fortunes.
 It seems they’ll continue earning fortunes, and the stocks have gotten even cheaper.
 This is the first time in my life I’ve ever seen high quality businesses, making record profits, with great forward fundamentals, trading at P/E ratios less than 3.
 This is definitely a case of the stock market being irrational.
 I remain unequivocally bullish on tanker stocks.